cjmayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

       return self.r

-The constructor receives instances of the active layer (:class:`QgsVectorLayer`), the global style (:class:`QgsStyleV2`) and current renderer.
+The constructor receives instances of the active layer (:class:`QgsVectorLayer`), the global style (:class:`QgsStyle`) and current renderer.
 If there is no renderer or the renderer has different type, it will be replaced with our new renderer, otherwise we will use the current renderer (which has already the type we need).
 The widget contents should be updated to show current state of